smartprocure/obj-walker/README.md

 ```

 Flatten an object's keys.
 Optionally pass `separator` to determine
 what character to join keys with.
 Defaults to '.'.
+If an array is
+passed, the `objectsOnly` option is automatically set to true.

 ```typescript
 import { flatten } from 'obj-walker'